Books of Mortals

-Books of Mortals is a science fiction fantasy novel by American authors Ted Dekker and Tosca Lee.
-There is a short story prequel and three novels that cover the story of Rom Sebastian and his secret of life.
-The Keeper a short story prequel is only available as an eBook, however the three novels Forbidden, Mortal, and Sovereign are all available as hardback, paperback, as well as eBooks.
+Books of Mortals is a Christian science fiction fantasy series by American writers Ted Dekker and Tosca Lee.
+The series consists of a short story prequel titled The Keeper, followed by three novels: Forbidden, Mortal, and Sovereign.

 Plot

 The Keeper

-In a Russian wasteland two hermits, Pavel and Gustov have heard a horrible secret.
-As the two sit by a fire one night they are visited by Talus, a man with a secret to share with the two.
-He shares a secret so terrible that he must share it with those who will help him protect the knowledge that will one day save all of humanity.
+In a Russian wasteland, two hermits, Pavel and Gustov, have heard a horrible secret.
+As the two sit by a fire one night, they are visited by Talus, a man with a secret so terrible that he must share it with those who will help him protect the knowledge that will one day save all of humanity.